smitmartijn/networkinsight-cookbook/manuscript/ch-2-introduction-to-vrni.md

 {caption: "Recommended Firewall Rules Grouped by Application"}
 ![Recommended Firewall Rules Grouped by Application](images/ch-2/recommended-fw-rules.png)

-## Use-Case -- Getting actual visibility into your environment
+## Getting actual visibility into your environment

 Besides using NetFlow data to provide insight into the traffic going through your network, Network Insight also gathers data from your private cloud running on vSphere, public cloud on AWS, and physical equipment that helps run those environments.
 It uses all that data to paint a complete picture of your workloads, from a virtual machine to the physical wire between 2 routers to the public cloud instance where your web server is running.